The guys behind the upcoming Hackney Coterie are very keen to point out that what they’re doing at their wine bar is not strictly natural.

 It’s only natural.

-NOTE: Hackney Coterie is open Tuesday-Sunday.
+NOTE: Hackney Coterie is open for dinner Wed-Sat, plus lunch Fri & Sun.
 You can find out more, and make a booking at their website right HERE.

 Hackney Coterie | 230 Dalston Lane, E8 1LA